flutter/website/src/release/breaking-changes/insert-content-text-input-client.md

 }
 ```

-Alternatively, you may use a similar implementation to the default `TextInputClient`.<br>
+Alternatively, you can use a similar implementation to the default `TextInputClient`.<br>
-See the [insertContent implementation]({{site.repo.flutter}}/TBD) for more details.
+For more details, see the [insertContent implementation]({{site.master-api}}/flutter/services/TextInputClient/insertContent.html) for more details.

-In the future, you can prevent being broken by changes like this by using `with TextInputClient`
+In the future, you can prevent being broken by changes to an interface
-rather than `implements TextInputClient`.
+by using `with TextInputClient` rather than `implements TextInputClient`.

 ## Timeline

-Landed in version: TBD<br>
+Landed in version: 3.8.0-1.0.pre<br>
 In stable release: TBD

 ## References